 Raven Cypress Wood© All Rights Reserved

-~Translation from Tibetan to English by Raven Cypress Wood ©All Rights Reserved
+Tibetan translation by Raven Cypress Wood ©2017

 “He is the Supreme Teacher, One who has gone beyond bliss, an authentic and completely Enlightened Being, a manifested Buddha, Tönpa Shenrap Miwo.
 His face is like the sun and moon and he sees throughout the ten directions.
 His divine Body is so beautiful that one cannot look away.
 In his right hand, he holds a golden chakshing painted with a turquoise yungdrung which shows that he is Lord of the 3,000-fold universe and Conqueror of this world system.
 His left hand holds the mudra of equipoise which shows that he has destroyed the door to birth into the lower realms of cyclic existence.”